minad/org-modern/README.md

 ```

 >[!IMPORTANT]
-> `org-modern-indent` uses and expects `org-indent` is enabled to achieve its formatting.
+> `org-modern-indent` uses `org-indent`, and expects it to be enabled to achieve its formatting.
 To activate `org-indent-mode` by default in all org files, set `org-startup-indented=t`.

 ## Hints